 Updated accommodation letters may be picked up at ODS two business days after you submit your Semester Request.
 You may pick up your letters from our Office Assistant any time Monday - Friday between the hours of 9am-5pm.

-If you would like to make changes to your letter or want to speak with Disability Resources staff, please visit Disability Resources during the walk-in hours posted in the "Contact Us" section or schedule an appointment.
+If you would like to make changes to your letter or want to speak with Disability Resources staff, please stop in to the office to meet with a staff member.

 To request an appointment please e-mail [email protected]

 Students must schedule exams with Disability Resources to receive exam accommodations.
 Students who choose to take exams in-class will not be able to receive their full exam accommodations.